witfyl-ravped/urbit-react-cookbook/sendingmessages.md

 It's worth noting that we are storing the list of `keys` as an array of `Path`s.
 A `Path` is a string, for example `/ship/~zod/chat-name-777` and below we'll see how we can parse a `Path` to retrieve the information we need to send a message to the channel it represents.

-## Setting up Subscriptions
+## Logging Messages

-Let's skip down to line 136 to see subscription we make to retrieve messages sent in our ship.
+Let's skip down to line 136 to see the subscription we make to retrieve messages sent in our ship.
 It has a callback function that we will look at next:

 ```
   // Now we use useEffect to establish our subscriptions to our ship.
 Notice that subscriptions are called directly on our Urbit object using